 LED or Laser technology

-Most hair growth studies have been done using lasers.
-That said, new studies would indicate that LEDs could give the same efficiency as the laser, but this remains to be demonstrated.
+Studies on hair growth have mostly been carried out using lasers.
+That said, new studies would indicate that LEDs could provide the same efficiency as lasers, but this remains to be demonstrated.

 Thus, for the NOOĀNCE helmet we opted for a combination of the two, allowing maximum coverage over the entire scalp.

 As with the LED mask, studies in the scientific literature have shown benefits for the scalp for 650nm red light.
 It is therefore this light that was chosen for the NOOĀNCE helmet.

 Irradiance is also important to ensure the effectiveness of the treatment and not have any side effects.

 The NOOĀNCE headset is easy to use: it can be used during another activity, while working or reading.
 It is used for 25 minutes, 3 times a week for 4 to 6 months to see the first results.